-- (1) Maintain complete and accurate records of, including but not limited to, the information required by the Chief Operating Officer regarding all solid waste transported, disposed or otherwise processed pursuant to the non-system license, and make those records available to Metro or its duly designated agents for inspection, auditing and copying upon not less than three days written notice from Metro; - (2) Report to Metro the number of tons of solid waste transported, disposed or otherwise processed each month pursuant to the non-system license by no later than the 15th day following the end of each month; - (3) Pay to Metro a fee equal to the Regional System Fee and Excise Tax multiplied by the number of tons (or fractions thereof) of solid waste transported, disposed or otherwise processed each month pursuant to the non-system license by no later than the 15th day following the end of each month; - (4) When solid waste generated from within the Metro boundary is mixed in the same vehicle or container with solid waste generated outside the Metro boundary, the licensee must report to Metro that the load in its entirety was generated within the Metro boundary.
+- (1) Maintain complete and accurate records of, including but not limited to, the information required by the Chief Operating Officer regarding all solid waste transported, disposed or otherwise processed pursuant to the non-system license, and make those records available to Metro or its duly designated agents for inspection, auditing and copying upon not less than three days written notice from Metro; - (2) Report to Metro the number of tons of solid waste transported, disposed or otherwise processed each month pursuant to the non-system license by no later than the 15th day following the end of each month; - (3) Pay to Metro a fee equal to the Regional System Fee and Excise Tax multiplied by the number of tons (or fractions thereof) of solid waste transported, disposed or otherwise processed each month in accordance with the nonsystem license and Chapters 5.02 and 7.01; - (4) When solid waste generated from within the Metro boundary is mixed in the same vehicle or container with solid waste generated outside the Metro boundary, the licensee must report to Metro that the load in its entirety was generated within the Metro boundary.
 The licensee must pay the Regional System Fee and Excise Tax on the entire load unless the non-system licensee provides Metro with records demonstrating the total weight of the solid waste in the vehicle or container that was generated within the Metro boundary; and - (5) Comply with all conditions and requirements found in the non-system license.
 [Ord.
 14-1337; Ord.
-16-1389.]
+16-1389; Ord.
+22-1478.]